AIDome-png/Student-Record-System/README.md

 # Student-Record-System
-Simple console-based system to manage student record.
+A simple console-based Java system to:
+-Add, view, update, and delete student records.

+## Features:
+-Input Validation

+> Created by Adam Carteciano as a part of Monthly to-do lists.